 On October 17, a 6-yard pass and a tightrope run into the end zone ended the Chiefs’ 11-year drought in Mile High Stadium.
 Joe Montana and the Chiefs faced a 4-point deficit on Monday Night Football.
 The final drive in the final 82 seconds took nine plays, all of them Montana passes except one run of 10 yards by Marcus Allen; Montana’s final pass was a five-yard score to Willie Davis for the 31–28 Kansas City win.
 For the game, Montana hit 34 of 54 pass attempts for 393 yards and 3 touchdowns.
 Montana would have another great season, passing for 3,283 yards.

-Montana retired after 1994 and I am not making the case that he is better than Brady, but I will make the case that if I needed a Quarterback on the field for my team down 6 points with two minutes left I will make the case that Montana is the guy I want!
+Montana retired after 1994, and I am not making the case that he is better than Brady, but I will make the case that if I needed a Quarterback on the field for my team down 6 points with two minutes left, I would make the case that Montana is the guy I want!
 Montana’s toughness in an era of football much rougher than today is unquestioned.
 His nickname was “Joe Cool” for a reason.
-Times are different, the game is different so a comparison is hard to make, but remember this Montana played tougher competition Bears, Giants, Redskins, Rams, Vikings, he was exposed much more physically than Brady is and on multiple occasions, he recovered from injuries that would have ended most careers.
-My point is this if we are playing a game right now and I can have anybody in their prime to be my Quarterback I will take Montana and you can have the GOAT!
+Times are different, and the game is different so a comparison is hard to make, but remember this Montana played tougher competition Bears, Giants, Redskins, Rams, and Vikings; he was exposed much more physically than Brady is, and on multiple occasions, he recovered from injuries that would have ended most careers.
+My point is this if we are playing a game right now and I can have anybody in their prime to be my Quarterback I will take Montana, and you can have the GOAT!

 If you enjoy hearing from the legends of pro sports, then be sure to tune into “The Grueling Truth” sports shows, “Where the legends speak”